An Insight into a Recent Case Decided by the Court of Appeal in Terms of ‘Discriminatory Treatment’ in Employment

-In a recent judgment delivered by the Court of Appeal (in its Inferior Jurisdiction) on the 16th of June 2021, in the case of ‘Schembri Aften et vs. Playmobil Malta Limited’, the Court disagreed with the considerations of the Industrial Tribunal (‘the Tribunal’) and decided to overrule both its preliminary and final decisions, given on the 11th April 2017 and 23rd September 2020 respectively regarding discriminatory treatment in the workplace.
+In a recent judgment delivered by the Court of Appeal (in its Inferior Jurisdiction) on the 16th June 2021, in the case of ‘Schembri Aften et vs. Playmobil Malta Limited’, the Court disagreed with the considerations of the Industrial Tribunal (‘the Tribunal’) and decided to overrule both its preliminary and final decisions, given on the 11th April 2017 and 23rd September 2020 respectively.

 An overview of the facts of the case

 This case concerned an allegation of discriminatory treatment by the respondent company, Playmobil Malta Ltd., which had allegedly offered a training opportunity to certain employees who were employed as ‘machine setters’ and were working in the Injection Department within the company, and had failed to offer such training opportunity to another group of employees, who were also employed by the company and who performed the same job, that of ‘machine setters’.
 The applicants claimed that by virtue of being offered this training opportunity, the machine setters working in the Injection Department at Playmobil had been promoted to the role of ‘Playmobil Technicians’ and were thus given a pay raise, which the applicants deemed to constitute a form of discriminatory treatment.